ctc0sma/printwise-calculator/APP_DESCRIPTION.md

   - Use our extensive list of predefined profiles for popular printers and materials.
   - **Log in to create and save unlimited custom profiles** for your specific setup, ensuring quick and consistent calculations every time.

-- **Detailed Cost Breakdown:** Understand exactly where your costs are coming from.
-See a clear summary of material, power, labor, depreciation, and other expenses.

 - **Professional PDF Exports:**
   - Generate clean, professional PDF summaries of your cost breakdowns.
   - Add your company name, address, and logo for branded quotes to send directly to clients.